-Violinist Tessa Lark, recipient of a 2016 Avery Fisher Career Grant, silver medallist in the 2014 International Violin Competition of Indianapolis and winner of the 2012 Naumburg International Violin Competition, has been widely praised for her technical agility, musical elegance, and astounding range of sounds.
+Violinist Tessa Lark, recipient of a 2018 Borletti-Buitoni Trust Fellowship and a 2016 Avery Fisher Career Grant, Silver Medalist in the International Violin Competition of Indianapolis, and winner of the 2012 Naumburg International Violin Competition, is one of the most captivating artistic voices of our time.

 Photographs by Kate L Photography / Lauren Desberg